Electrical and Electronic Engineering

 Projects

-- Project 1: Performing classification using the linear regression model and reduced multivariate (RM) model and comparing the accuracies using the experimental data of Gaussian distribution.
+- Project 1: Perform classification using the linear regression model and reduced multivariate (RM) model and compare the accuracies using the experimental data of Gaussian distribution.

 References